Wait, is the floor lava? A volcanologist weighs in - The Beaverton

-TORONTO – With the success of the Netflix show Floor is Lava and the children’s song ‘The Floor is Lava’ by the Kiboomers, the question of whether the floor is lava or not has never been more relevant.
+– With the success of the show Floor is and the ’s song ‘The Floor is Lava’ by the Kiboomers, the question of whether the floor is lava or not has never been more relevant.
 To get some clarity on the issue, we talked to Janelle Parkinson, a certified volcanologist.

 Hi, thanks for coming in.
 You are a Volcanologist?

-Yes, I earned my PhD in Volcanology from the University of British Columbia in 2014.
+Yes, I earned my PhD in Volcanology from the of in 2014.
 I’ve spent my professional life travelling the world and researching volcanoes, lava, and volcanic eruptions.

 I heard somewhere that the floor is lava.
 Can you verify this?